DonaldAlan/ThreeDGraphVisualization/README.md

 License:  The GNU Lesser General Public License (LGPL)

+RUNNING:

+You'll need to edit run-BuildGeneratedGraphs.bat  and run-ChooseGraphFilesAndVisualize.bat  so they point to your jdk/jre.
-Install: to use Javafx (which is needed for 3d) you may need to edit the path to jfxrt.jar in compile.bat, run-ChooseGraphFilesAndVisualize.bat, and run-BuildGeneratedGraphs.bat .
+To use Javafx (which is needed for 3d) you may need to edit the path to jfxrt.jar .

 See the images in screenshots/ for sample screenshots.